-- Cable Telephony.
-Videotron offers cable telephony service to its residential customers using VoIP technology.
-As of December 31, 2019, Videotron had 1,027,300 subscribers to its cable telephony service, representing a penetration rate of 34.8% of its homes passed. - Video-On-Demand.
+- Video-On-Demand.
 VOD service enables Videotron's customers to rent content from a library of movies, documentaries and other programming through their digital gateway, computer, tablet or mobile phone.
 Videotron's customers are able to rent their VOD selections for a period of up to 48 hours, which they are then able to watch at their convenience with full stop, rewind, fast forward, pause and replay functionality during their rental period.
 In addition, customers can resume viewing on-demand programming that was paused on either the television or mobile app offered on the iOS and Android platforms.
 These applications feature a customizable, intuitive interface that brings up selections of content based on the customer's individual settings and enhances the experience by suggesting personalized themed content.
-These applications smartly and swiftly highlight any content available from the illico and Helix catalog as well as third party catalogs such as Netflix (provided customers have a subscription with such service), including VOD titles, live television broadcasts or recorded shows, and allow customers to transfer it directly and seamlessly from their mobile devices to their television. - Pay-Per-View and pay television channels.
+These applications smartly and swiftly highlight any content available from the illico and Helix catalog as well as third party catalogs such as Netflix and YouTube (provided customers have a subscription with such service), including VOD titles, live television broadcasts or recorded shows, and allow customers to transfer it directly and seamlessly from their mobile devices to their television. - Pay-Per-View and pay television channels.
 Pay-Per-View is a group of channels that allows Videotron's digital customers to order live events, such as sports events, and comedy shows based on a pre-determined schedule.
-In addition, Videotron offers pay television channels on a subscription basis that allows its customers to access and watch most of the movies available on the linear pay TV channels these customers subscribe to. - Helix.
-On August 27, 2019, Videotron launched its new IPTV service, Helix a new technology platform based on the Comcast Xfinity X1 platform.
-Helix is built around voice-controlled assistant technology.
-Helix offers a smarter and more powerful Wi-Fi coverage, an enhanced TV experience through IP technology, seamless integration of Web content platforms and, coming soon, home automation services.
-Videotron has also launched two new mobile apps for its Helix customers: (i) Helix, which lets users control their cloud DVR remotely, watch live TV as well as a large quantity of on demand content anytime, anywhere; and (ii) Helix Fi, which lets customers control their home Wi-Fi network, set time restrictions for children's Internet usage by quickly and easily managing a device connection on the household network.
-In addition, the Helix Fi app will soon give customers the control of their household smart devices.
+In addition, Videotron offers pay television channels on a subscription basis that allows its customers to access and watch most of the movies available on the linear pay TV channels these customers subscribe to. - Wireline Telephony.
+Videotron offers wireline telephony service to its residential customers using VoIP technology.
+As of December 31, 2020, Videotron had 924,700 subscribers to its wireline telephony service, representing a penetration rate of 30.9% of its homes passed.